qmk/qmk_firmware/docs/feature_led_indicators.md

 * Compose
 * Kana

-There are two ways to get the lock LED state:
+There are three ways to get the lock LED state:
+* by specifying configuration options within `config.h`
 * by implementing `bool led_update_kb(led_t led_state)` or `_user(led_t led_state)`; or
 * by calling `led_t host_keyboard_led_state()`